Best Wood Glue

 PVA Glue

-Polyvinyl acetate is what most of us think of, when we hear the term “wood glue.”
+Polyvinyl acetate is what most of us think of when we hear the term “wood glue.”
 This is the yellow wood glue you can find just about anywhere.
-White glue, of the kind that children use for their art projects, is also a PVA glue.
-The basic difference between the two, besides the obvious difference in color, is that PVA wood glue is thicker than white glue.
+White glue, the kind that children use for their art projects, is also a PVA glue.
+The basic difference between the two, besides the obvious color difference, is that PVA wood glue is thicker than white glue.

 PVA wood glue is generally considered to be waterproof, although not all PVA glues are.
-It is an excellent choice for attaching pieces of cabinetry and other small woodworking projects together.
+It is an excellent choice for attaching pieces of cabinetry and other small woodworking projects.
 It can fill gaps up to about 1/16” wide.

 Polyurethane Glue